waley-code/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	This program will assign a random number to the variable n each time it is executed.

 ### 1-last digit.c
-	This program will assign a random number to the variable n each time it is executed with a last digit
+	This program will assign a random number to the variable n each time it is executed with a last digit.

+### 3. alphABET
+	A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.